-Apoorv Agarwal (USA) - has a PhD in Mechanical Engineering, and a project leader and technical specialist in powertrian research at Ford.
+Apoorv Agarwal (USA) - has a PhD in Mechanical Engineering, and a project leader and technical specialist in powertrain research at Ford.
 We both share an interest in the history of the natural sciences, and enjoyed discussing how the process of understanding the natural sciences could help in engineering.
+He now works at Ingeneering Innovation LLC in North Carolina.
 His LinkedIn profile is here.

 Bolennarth Svensson (Sweden) - has a PhD in Quality Engineering.
 His LinkedIn profile is here.
 Bolennarth worked with Stuart Pugh at Strathclyde University.
 We used to often theorize on matters regarding quality engineering while we were stuck in traffic queues on the way from his office at Volvo to Goteborg airport.

 Karry Roberts (USA) - has a masters degree in Statistics, and works in manufacturing engineering at Ford.
 Here she is teaching about the importance of good designed experiments at a Detroit Chapter Meeting of the American Statistical Association.
 She has recently (2016) retired from Ford after a fine career and is involved in the Ann Arbor Chapter of the American Statistical Association